Logistics Function

 Parameters a, b, c and d, defining function f are changed and their effects analyzed.

-1 - click on the button above "click here to start" and MAXIMIZE the window obtained.
-The graph of the logistics function is displayed.
+1 - click on the button above "draw" to disply the graph of the logistics function.

 2 - What happens to the graph of the function as x increases?
 Change parameter a and see what happens.
 Find an analytical explanation.